ehourdebaigt/Adaz/README.md

 ### Costs

-Azure VPN Gateways are very costly.
+Be aware that Azure VPN Gateways are very costly.
 They cost roughly twice as much as the VMs (about 140USD per month).
-Contrarily to VMs you cannot deallocate a VPN gateway resource to save money.
+Contrary to VMs, you cannot deallocate a VPN gateway to save money.

 ### Destroy
 Simply run `terraform destroy` when you are done with the lab.